 Tacos and beer are some of the best things in life, if you could have the best of both why wouldn’t you?
 Soon you will have the opportunity to have the freshest beer alongside the best tacos in town in the most exciting funk zone neighborhood in Santa Barbara.
 Below are some progress photos

-You can see that it’s a bit of a mess inside right now but we’ve made some big moves to open up the interior to the State St. patio.
+You can see that it’s a bit of a mess inside right now but we’ve made some big moves to remove much of the awkward spaces and open up the interior to the State St. patio.
 You can see the beginnings of the Captain Fatty’s tasting bar on the right and the future folding doors beyond leading to the patio.

 We are excited to see that Satellite Wine Bar is getting close to opening!
 This is a project within the Impact Hub of Santa Barbara that should be a great addition to this area of State Street.
 They plan on serving a good selection of wines and food from nearby restaurants, I imagine it will be a great spot for both lunch and dinner and great for people watching.

 “A third new restaurant to open recently in the Funk Zone, the Nook is the eat to Lama Dog Tap Room’s drink.
 Bright and airy, long communal tables fill the refurbished shipping container, and there’s a patio, too, that’s perfect for pets.
 It’s just one of the community gathering spots inside 120 Santa Barbara Street’s Waterline, an industrial warehouse that’s been freshly re-envisioned as a place for food, beer, wine and an artisan collective.”

 Exciting stuff to see our local eateries getting some out of town coverage!
 We hope to continue this trend with some upcoming projects, stay tuned.